lenardrommel/WG-GESUCHT/README.md

 # Welcome to WG-Gesucht Bot

 ## Note:
-Currently WG-Gesucht-Bot is unfortunately not working anymore.
+Currently, WG-Gesucht-Bot is unfortunately not working anymore.
 I will release a working version as soon as I find the time.

 This is a repository for a WG-Gesucht-Bot.
-It actualises your offer automatically.
+It updates your offer automatically.

 ## Installation and Prerequisites